airbornio/signed-web-apps/README.md

 5. Create a file called `serviceworker-import.js` in the root of your domain.
 This file will (1) import other parts of the library and (2) tell the library where on GitHub to find your files.
-Let's say your files are in a directory called `dist` in a repository called `username/repository`.
-Then this file should contain:

-    ```js
-    (async () => {
-        await importScriptsFromSW('signed-web-apps/dist/sw/github.js');

-        self.GITHUB_REPOSITORY = 'username/repository';

-        self.GITHUB_DIRECTORY = 'dist/';
-    })();
-    ```

-    In this file, you can execute code and register for events like a normal Service Worker, with two important exceptions:

-    1. You shouldn't use importScripts(), because it doesn't support [SRI].
-Instead, you should use the asynchronous function importScriptsFromSW().
-This is also why the example above is wrapped in an asynchronous [immediately-executed function expression][IIFE].

-    2. You can only register for `fetch`, `message`, `install` and `activate` events.
-If you want to register for other events, you have to manually add them to the `eventNames` list in `signed-web-apps/dist/sw/serviceworker.js`.

-    For more info about the kind of code you can write in this file, see [swa-config].

-    If you want to add another (possibly unrelated) Service Worker script (or already have one), don't register it manually.
-Instead, import it from the file above.
-Be careful though, since the two may not play nicely together.
+    [Generate your configuration code here][generate-config] and
+    copy+paste it to that file.

 6. Update often.
 (Please see the note above the installation instructions for the reasons why.)
 Preferably add this to your